-- 100-year flood plain-the geographical area defined by FEMA as having a 1% chance of being inundated by a flooding event in any given year.

-- 500-year flood plain-the geographical area defined by FEMA as having a 2% chance of being inundated by a flooding event in any given year.

-- BRACE-Building Resilience Against Climate Effects

-- CDBG-Community Development Block Grant

-- CDBG-DR-Community Development Block Grant Disaster Recovery

-- CDBG-MIT-Community Development Block Grant Mitigation

-- DEO-Department of Economic Opportunity

-- DEP-Department of Environmental Protection

-- Designated area-the land determined by the subrecipient that is eligible for mitigation assistance

-- DOB-Duplication of Benefits is any assistance provided to subrecipients for the same purpose (i.e., for repair, replacement or reconstruction) as any previous financial or in-kind assistance already provided for the same.
+- 100-year flood plain-The geographical area defined by FEMA as having a 1% chance of being inundated by a flooding event in any given year. - 500-year flood plain-The geographical area defined by FEMA as having a .2% chance of being inundated by a flooding event in any given year. - BRACE-Building Resilience Against Climate Effects - CDBG-Community Development Block Grant - CDBG-DR-Community Development Block Grant Disaster Recovery - CDBG-MIT-Community Development Block Grant Mitigation - DEO-Department of Economic Opportunity - DEP-Department of Environmental Protection - Designated area-The land determined by the subrecipient that is eligible for mitigation assistance. - DOB-Duplication of Benefits.
+Any assistance provided to subrecipients for the same purpose (i.e., for repair, replacement or reconstruction) as any previous financial or in-kind assistance already provided for the same.
 Rebuild Florida is prohibited from creating a DOB.
-This prohibition comes from the Robert T. Stafford Disaster Assistance and Emergency Relief Act (Stafford Act) and therefore, these other sources of funds must be deducted from any potential award.

-- DOH-Department of Health

-- DEM-Florida Division of Emergency Management

-- FEMA-Federal Emergency Management Agency

-- HAZUS-MH-Hazards U.S. Multi-Hazard

-- HMGP-Hazard Mitigation Grant Program

-- HUD-U.S. Department of Housing & Urban Development

-- IBC-International Business Code

-- ICE-Independent Cost Estimates

-- LMA-Land Management Agencies

-- LMI-Low to Moderate Income is an income of less than 50% to 80% of the local area median income.
+This prohibition comes from the Robert T. Stafford Disaster Assistance and Emergency Relief Act (Stafford Act) and therefore, these other sources of funds must be deducted from any potential award. - DOH-Department of Health - DEM-Florida Division of Emergency Management - ESHMP-Enhanced State Hazard Mitigation Plan - FEMA-Federal Emergency Management Agency - HAZUS-MH-Hazards U.S. Multi-Hazard - HelpFL-Hazard Events and Location Prognosticator Florida.
+A tool developed by the University of South Carolina used to update and advance the science of spatially enabled hazard models and to develop and deploy a hazards analysis web mapping application.
+Project was funded by an HMGP planning grant. - HMGP-Hazard Mitigation Grant Program - HUD-U.S. Department of Housing & Urban Development - IBC-International Business Code - ICE-Independent Cost Estimates - LMA-Land Management Agencies - LMI-Low to Moderate Income.
+An income of less than 50% to 80% of the local area median income.

-- LMH-Low to Moderate Income Household is a household with an income of less than 50% to 80% of the local area median income (AMI).
+- LMH-Low to Moderate Income Household.
+A household with an income of less than 50% to 80% of the local area median income (AMI).

 - LMS-Local Mitigation Strategy

 - MIDs-Most Impacted and Distressed areas

 - NCEI-National Centers of Environmental Information

 - NFIP-National Flood Insurance Program.

-- SHMP-State Hazard Mitigation Program

-- Subrecipient a city or a county that has applied for and been awarded a grant by the Florida Department of Economic Opportunity (DEO).
+- Subrecipient A city or a county that has applied for and been awarded a grant by the Florida Department of Economic Opportunity (DEO).

 - TBD-To Be Determined

+- UGLG-Units of General Local Government.
+Cities, counties, towns, villages and other general-purpose political subdivisions of a state.

 - WMD-Water Management District